indico/indico/doc/api/source/fossilize.rst

 As seen in the example, it is possible to apply valued tags to the fossil methods:

-    * 'name' tag: overrides the normal name that would be given to the attribute by the fossilizing engine.
+    * ``name`` tag: overrides the normal name that would be given to the attribute by the fossilizing engine.

-    * 'convert' tag: applies a function to the result of the object's method.
+    * ``convert`` tag: applies a function to the result of the object's method.
 Useful to covert datetime objects into strings, capitalize strings, etc.

-    * 'result' tag: when the result of an object's method is another object that might be fossilized, you can specify which interface (fossil) to use with the 'result' tag.
+    * ``result`` tag: when the result of an object's method is another object that might be fossilized, you can specify which interface (fossil) to use with the ``result`` tag.

 Different ways of specifying the fossil to use